aleferna12/cellula-rs/README.md

 #### 3: Clone this repo (recommended for extreme granular control)

+In principle, there should be few cases where this is useful, since the lib was made highly extensible by design.
-If you need to modify code from the cellulars library itself, you can clone this repo (which includes both the lib code at `cellulars/` and the model code at `model/`).
-In principle there should be few cases where this is useful, since the lib was made highly extensible by design.
+However, if for any reason you need to modify code from the cellulars library itself, you can clone this repo (which includes both the lib code at `cellulars/` and the model code at `model/`):

 ```commandline
 git clone https://github.com/aleferna12/cellula-rs <my_project_name>